ngerritsen/typonator/readme.md

 A small library to work with types in Javascript.

-- _Typonator creates data types, not classes or class/module like structures._
+- _Typonator creates data types, not classes or module like structures._
 - _Typonator has no dependencies!_
-- _Typonator weighs only ~1kb!_
+- _Typonator weighs only ~1kb minified!_
+- _Typonator lets you create custom value types_
+- _Works with libraries like lodash or underscore for value type checking_

 ## Guide